ZanF21/tetris/README.md

-Trying out libraries and making a simple game of tetris
+Trying out libraries and making a simple game of tetris using C++